Be it developing good habits, losing bad ones, or improving your productivity, personal development books are time-tested assets.

 For example, while calculating the average monthly income of a group of 50 people, make sure the income of all the 50 participants is not too far from each other.
 Including Bill Gates’s monthly income in this group may lead to false conclusions.

 Similarly, it has a lot of thought-provoking theories that will help you better understand the clean process behind thinking rationally and making profound decisions.

 - Try avoiding NEWS as much as possible

 - Know that hard work does not guarantee success

 These are some of the best personal development books you can consider reading this year.
 To become a better version of yourself.

 They provide practical tips that are instantly actionable, meaning that you can start using the ideas from the book as soon as you finish reading it.

-All of these books will bring you more clarity and set you up towards an upward trajectory.
+All of these books will bring you more clarity and set you up on an upward trajectory.

 But before reading any of these self-help books, do remember that if you want visible results – action and execution are as important as reading.

-So, act irrespective of advice/insihgts being trivial or crucial.
+So, act irrespective of advice/insights being trivial or crucial.